jonas-thn/gaussian-splatting-renderer/README.md

 scale better given that the primary theoretical bottlenecks were resolved.
 Unfortunately optimizing one part of a graphics pipeline often just creates a new bottleneck somewhere else which clearly happened here.
-In my isolated Rust project the renderer runs much faster with just a minimal HTML setup and no heavy Three.js web application wrapping it.
+In the isolated Rust project the renderer runs much faster with just a minimal HTML setup and no heavy Three.js web application wrapping it.
 Investigating this specific integration overhead would be an important task for future development.